CMPSCI 311—Spring 2025

 These usually involve designing an algorithm for a novel problem and proving it correct.
 They assess your ability to apply the more concrete learning goals to solve new problems, and to use logic and language to precisely communicate your solution and justify why it is correct.

 Challenge problems will be graded as one of ✗, ✓–, ✓, or ✓+ using the rubric described below.
-Grades of ✓ and ✓+ indicate mastery and will contribute to your homework grade as follows:
+Grades of ✓ and ✓+ indicate mastery.
+The overall challenge problem grade will be determined as follows:

 Grade Criteria